nrwl/nx-apollo-example/README.md

 ## Create React components
 We now have all we need to start building our React components.
 We’ll create two: a list of Lego sets and a form to add a Lego set.
 We use the Nx CLI to build these:

-`nx generate @nrwl/react:component --name=SetList --export --project=react-feature-sets`
+`nx generate @nrwl/react:component --name=SetList --export --project=react-feature-sets --style=css`

-`nx generate @nrwl/react:component --name=SetForm --export --project=react-feature-sets`
+`nx generate @nrwl/react:component --name=SetForm --export --project=react-feature-sets --style=css`

 In the SetList component, add the following: